-The TOE provides a 16-bit CPU-architecture.
-The major components of the core system are the non-standard CPU, the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
-The TOE implements a 16-MByte linear addressable memory space, a simple scalable Memory Management concept and a scalable stack size.
-The flexible memory concept consists of ROM and Solid FlashTM.
+The major components of the core system are the CPU, the MMU (Memory Management Unit) and MED (Memory Encryption/Decryption Unit).
+The TOE implements a 16-MByte linear addressable memory space, a simple scaleable Memory Management concept and a scaleable stack size.
+The flexible memory concept consists of ROM and SOLID FlashTM.

 The symmetric coprocessor (SCP) combines both AES and triple DES with dual-key or triple-key hardware acceleration.
-The asymmetric crypto coprocessor, called Crypto2304T in the following, supports RSA-2048 bit (4096-bit with CRT) and Elliptic Curve (EC) cryptography, for example.
+The asymmetric crypto coprocessor, called Crypto2304T in the following, supports RSA-2048 bit (4096-bit with CRT) and Elliptic Curve (EC) cryptography.